aaao/small-users/README.md

 # small-users
-A simple pythonscript to find short usernames on websites.
+A simple python script to find short usernames on websites.